Copyright (C) 2004 Dylan Blair

 Remove Transition - like the button label says

-New Logic - A logic processor converts premises (exceptions) into state transition inputs.
+A logic processor converts premises (exceptions) into state transition inputs.
 It is merely a set of rules.
 A FSM can have ANY logic processor (i.e. rules set) associated with it in-game via the FSM API.
 The only connection in this tool between the states of a finite state machine and the logic/rules which govern its transitions is that the states' inputs are a consequent of one of the rule's antecedent list being all true (see below).

 Define Rule - An antecedent is defined as a premise plus other parameters such as allowing for the premise to expire.
 A rule has this format: